BeAllAround/Codewarsing/README.md

 # Codewarsing

-Only for educational purposes - please, do not copy these solutions directly into Codewars and use them to your own ends.
+Only for educational purposes - please, do not copy these solutions directly into Codewars and use them to your own ends to rank stack.